Final NFL Mock Draft (With Trades!)

 *101. Tennessee Titans Select-Patrick Johnson-Edge-Tulane University

-The Titans have been looking for more pass rush for a few seasons now and getting Patrick Johnson in the 3rd would be great pick.
+The Titans have been looking for more pass rush for a few seasons now and getting Patrick Johnson in the 3rd would be a great pick.
 He's been very productive at Tulane and brings good technique to the position and will be a productive rotation player his rookie year.

 *102. Detroit Lions (Via Rams) Select-Walker Little-OT-Stanford University